Essex Cycling Strategy

 The strategy is part of wider set of plans to make Essex safer, greener and healthier, and to provide more sustainable travel choices for everyone.

 We have worked with our partners to develop the strategy, based on the best ideas, practice and evidence from around the world.
-We now want your feedback as part of a public consultation.

 Our vision